softindex/uikernel/docs/list-express-api.md

 ### model

-{% highlight javascript tabsize=2 %}
+{% highlight javascript %}
 model(Object gridModel)
 model(function(Object req, Object res))
 {% endhighlight %}

-Specify Grid model, which can be an instance or a constructor
+Specify a Grid model.
+It can be an instance or a constructor

 ----